Three strangers brought together by chance are now forever bonded by a life-changing ten minutes.

 Those moments of panic are what Hazel's mom knew could be a possibility.
 But she never expected it to happen so soon.

 "Even having a sick kid, I was thinking this isn't going to happen to me," Nelson said.
-"I know CPR but you are panicked and I'm lucky that there's people there who seriously saved her life."
+"I know CPR but you are panicked and I'm lucky that there are people who seriously saved her life."

 Hazel was rushed to the hospital and returned home last Wednesday.